-- Pre-exposure vaccines are recommended for those who are at increased risk due to their work (e.g. laboratory staff working with the virus, those working with animals or health care workers who may be caring for infected patients). - Pre-exposure vaccines could be considered for those who are at increased risk of exposure to wild animals.
+- those at risk due to their work (e.g. laboratory staff working with the virus, those working with animals or health workers who may be caring for infected patients). - those travelling to areas where access to post-exposure treatment and medical care is limited. - those planning higher risk activities such as running or cycling. - long-stay travellers (more than one month).